 - General Eclectic glass cups are sold at Haven, West End, Kaikōura; and Dragonfly Cafe, Rolleston Shopping Centre, 9/92 Rolleston Drive, Rolleston.

-- FLOX ceramic takeaway coffee cups are sold at Jade Kiwi, 78 West End, Kaikōura.
+- FLOX ceramic takeaway coffee cups and Oasis glass takeaway coffee cups are sold at Jade Kiwi, 78 West End, Kaikōura.

 - The Gift Box, 19 Gerald Street, Lincoln – stocks reusable takeaway coffee cups made of bamboo.